zaldy-github/refaction/README.md

 ## Once you're done

 Create a pull request back into this repository and describe, in as much detail as you feel necessary, what you have done to improve this project.
-We'll then take it from there and review.
+Include your full name in the title as it appears on your CV so we can match it back to your job application.
+We'll take it from there and review.

 Good luck!